How to Maintain Your Financial Aid

 Don't withdraw from classes if you can help it

-In some cases, it may be better to stay in a course and take a low grade, rather than withdrawing from the course.
+In some cases, staying in a course and taking a low grade may be better than withdrawing from the course.
 Falling below the required ratio of courses completed to courses registered is a sure path to financial aid probation.

 Stay focused on your degree plan